“Is there really a connection between mathematics and music?” asks Kate Schweitzer in Popular Mechanics: Read more

 “Fringe’s Music to Math Connection Contains as Much Fact as Fiction” says Kate Schweitzer in Popular Mechanics

 At first sight, music and mathematics are two completely different disciplines.
-Many mathematicians feel, however, that there are some close relations.
+Many mathematicians feel, however, that there are some close relations between the two subjects.
 Music often has mathematical structures and characteristics and, even more importantly, there are also many artistic aspects in mathematics.
 Bringing music and mathematics together could therefore increase the understanding of both disciplines.

-At the end of my ten week English for Academic Purposes course from August to October 1998 at East Coast College of English in Brisbane (Australia), I wrote an essay entitled `How do mathematics and music relate to each other?’.
-This paper provides a short overview of the interesting connections between these two topics.
+At the end of my ten week English for Academic Purposes course from August to October 1998 at East Coast College of English in Brisbane (Australia), I wrote an essay with the title `How do mathematics and music relate to each other?’.
+It provides a short overview of the interesting connections between these two topics.

 Posted by Lucas Huang on 16 April 2010, 04:41 #